yauz3/battle-of-heroes-privacy/README.md

-# Battle of Heroes — Privacy Policy
+# Realm Cards: Heroes — Privacy Policy

 This repository hosts the public Privacy Policy and data deletion information for **Battle of Heroes**, a strategy card game for Android.